Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Neural network implementation

 \item[Hénon-Heiles] All conditions were set to be the same as those of the mass-spring system, except for the iterations on the outer loop which was set to 10000.

 \item[Magnetic-Mirror] All conditions were set to be the same as those of the mass-spring system, except for the iterations on the outer loop which was set to 30000.

-\item[Two-Body] For both meta-training and pre-training, we used a learning rate of $\alpha=0.001$ for the gradient step on the inner loop, and the Adam optimizer on the outer loop with a learning rate of $\beta=0.00005$.
-We set 5000 iterations on the outer loop.
+\item[Two-Body] For both meta-training and pre-training, we used a learning rate of $\alpha=0.001$ for the gradient step on the inner loop, and the Adam optimizer on the outer loop with a learning rate of $\beta=0.0005$.
+We set 10000 iterations on the outer loop.
 The other conditions were set to be the same.
-For evaluation, we used the Adam optimizer with a learning rate of 0.00001.

-\item[Three-Body] All conditions were set to be the same as those of the two-body system, except for the iterations on the outer loop, and the learning rate of the Adam optimizer during the evaluation, which was set to 30000, and 0.00005 respectively. \end{description}
+\item[Three-Body] All conditions were set to be the same as those of the two-body system, except for the $\beta$ which is set to $0.0005$. \end{description}